 We’ll start with our booth rankings (ordered from best to worst), and then offer some commentary (note: all of this is based upon last year’s event):

 Each one of those links above opens a new window with our full review of each Holiday Kitchen.
 We would strongly encourage you to read those rather than just blindly follow these rankings, as there are bad items at the good kitchens and good items at a few of the bad kitchens.

 The only exception to this is Yukon.
 Just order everything on the menu there–it’s all fantastic.

 It probably goes without saying for Epcot regulars, but in case you’re new to the Epcot ‘Festival Scene’, almost everything at the Holiday Kitchens is overpriced.
 This is not just by real world standards, but by “normal” Walt Disney World standards.
 You’re unquestionably paying a premium for the festival experience, which is a fun one, to be sure.

-However, if you’re paying out of pocket, we think a reality check is in order.
-These portions are generally small and pricey.
+It’s fun to graze from the booths, but worth noting that these portions are generally small and pricey.
 There are a few exceptions to this “rule,” and it’s very important (we think) to buy these items first as “stomach filler” before grazing around World Showcase.
 We’ve identified these as ‘good value’ options in each of our reviews.